openforcefield/openff-fragmenter/docs/index.rst

 Where :math:`A` and :math:`B` are atoms :math:`A` and :math:`B` in a bond, :math:`D` is the density matrix and :math:`\mu`
 and :math:`\nu` are occupied orbitals on atoms :math:`A` and :math:`B` respectively.

-``fragmenter`` calculates the WBO of the parent molecules, then fragments according to a set of rules and then recalculates the WBO of the fragments.
-If the WBO for the fragment of the bond of interest changes more than a user's specified threshold, ``fragmenter`` will add more substituents until the WBO of the bond of interest is within the user specified threshold.
+``openff-fragmenter`` calculates the WBO of the parent molecules, then fragments according to a set of rules and then recalculates the WBO of the fragments.
+If the WBO for the fragment of the bond of interest changes more than a user's specified threshold, ``openff-fragmenter`` will add more substituents until the WBO of the bond of interest is within the user specified threshold.

 Contributors